JesseRai/FRED-Banking-Data-Downloader-Selenium-Automation/README.md

    download_path = "/Users/jesserai/PycharmProjects/Monk/Projects/Prtfolio/52/3_FED_Selenium/downloads"

-   to a valid path on your system if needed.
+   if needed.

-2. Run the script from the command line:
+2. Run the script:

    python fred_downloader.py

-3. Follow the prompt.
-Example interaction:
+3. Follow the on-screen prompt.
+Example:

    1: Assets: Total Assets
    2: Deposits: Commercial Banks
    3: Loans: Real Estate Loans
    ...
    Please pick a numerical indicator to extract said dataset:

 4. Enter the number of the dataset you want.
-The corresponding file will be downloaded into the downloads directory.
+   The file will download into the downloads directory while Chrome runs headlessly.

 --------------------------------------------------
 ## Function Summary

 - setup_driver(download_path)
-  Sets up Chrome with a custom download directory and returns (driver, wait).
+  Sets up Chrome in headless mode with a specified download directory.
+Returns (driver, wait).

 - navigate_to_banking(driver, wait)
   Navigates from the FRED homepage to the Banking section.

 - get_datasets(driver)
-  Scrapes the list of dataset titles from the Banking page and returns them as a list of strings.
+  Scrapes and returns the dataset names.

 - choose_dataset(datasets)
-  Prints the dataset list, prompts for numeric input, and returns the selected dataset name.
+  Displays the numbered dataset list and returns the user’s selection.

 - download_dataset(driver, wait, chosen_dataset)
-  Opens the chosen dataset’s page and triggers the download via FRED’s download buttons.
+  Opens the dataset page and triggers the Excel download.

 - main()
-  Orchestrates the workflow: sets up the driver, navigates, scrapes, prompts, downloads, and finally closes the browser.
+  Orchestrates all steps and safely closes the browser.

 --------------------------------------------------
 ## Notes and Limitations

-- The script assumes FRED’s HTML structure (classes, link texts, and element IDs) remains the same.
-If the site layout changes, selectors may need updating.
+- Some websites behave differently in headless mode; if FRED changes visibility rules or layout, selectors may need updating.
-- The time.sleep(10) call is a simple way to wait for download completion; for production use, consider checking the downloads folder until the file appears.
+- time.sleep(10) is a simple wait; a more robust approach would monitor the downloads directory for file completion.